Like us on Facebook

 Safety Comes First in Scouting

-The Boy Scouts of America does its part to be proactive in assuring Scouting is a safe place for youth.
-This is why all adults are required to take Youth Protection Training.
+Scouting America does its part to be proactive in assuring Scouting is a safe place for youth.
+This is why all adults are required to take Safeguarding Youth Training.
 This is why summer camp staffs are required to have first aid, CPR, and safe work place trainings.
 This is why there are safety trainings in aquatics, shooting sports and whittling to name a few.

 Please know, in Scouting Safety is PRIORITY NO. 1 and here is some helpful information on Scouting's efforts to make our program the best possible for all who are involved.

-The safety of children in our programs is the most important priority of the Boy Scouts of America.
+The safety of children in our programs is the most important priority of Scouting America.

 The BSA's safeguards highlighted below are key parts of our multilayered approach to help keep kids safe.